digitalservicebund/a2j-rechtsantragstelle/doc/adr/0032-formular-loader-refactoring.md

 ### Scope

 The primary focus is the loader.
-The action shares some of the same structural issues — `getPageAndFlowDataFromPathname` is called again independently, `buildFlowController` is reinstantiated purely to compute `stepStates()`, and `request` is passed into `postValidationFlowAction`.
+The action shares some of the same structural issues — `getPageAndFlowDataFromPathname` is called three times independently (once in the action itself, once in `validateFormUserData`, and once in `postValidationFlowAction`), `buildFlowController` is reinstantiated purely to compute `stepStates()`, and `request` is passed into `postValidationFlowAction`.
 It is simpler and easier to follow than the loader, but it will be aligned to the same principles as part of this work rather than in a separate pass.

 ### Goals